German Verbs

 4. German Verb Practice

-Before heading to the next lesson, practice what you've just learned, with the exercises below.
+Before moving to the next lesson, practice what you’ve learned with the exercises below.

 Tap the words to construct your sentence.

-Write the correct conjugated verb in each input.
+Write the correct conjugated verb in each sentence.

-Try to construct your own simple sentences with a subject and action:
+Try creating your own simple sentences with a subject and action:

 She reads a book.